-Project: Good Gardeners Sustainable Sanitation and Food Growing Initiative in Jinja, Uganda
+Project: Good Gardeners Sustainable Sanitation and Food Growing appeal in Jinja, Uganda

 Mission: Enable the Peters School in Jinja, Eastern Uganda to have pest and disease free crops and a first class sustainable sanitation and waste management system that sequesters maximum amounts of carbon and produces nutrient rich food that will improve cognitive development in the children.
 This will be a flagship programme for Africa.

 U.K representing the Good Gardeners Intl